NATO summit to open as leader warns of 'dangerous' world - NewsBreak

 “It’s either at Madrid or it’s likely to go on for a long while,” he said.

-Ending the deadlock over Sweden and Finland would allow NATO leaders to focus on their key issue: an increasingly unpredictable and aggressive Russia.
+Ending the deadlock would allow NATO leaders to focus on their key issue: an increasingly unpredictable and aggressive Russia.

 A Russian missile strike Monday on a shopping mall in the central Ukrainian city of Kremenchuk was a grim reminder of the war's horrors.
 Some saw the timing, as Group of Seven leaders met in Germany and just ahead of NATO, as a message from Moscow.